 Use Rugs to Suppress Noise and Increase Warmth

 Rugs not only help insulate your floors but help cut down on noise as well.
-Wool rugs are a great option for this reason, plus they make a room cozier and warmer.
-If you have a chilly home office or living room, it’s a great solution (as well as an energy-efficient space heater with a built-in thermostat to regulate the temperature in any room, like your office, living room or bedroom.
+Wool rugs are a great option for this reason.
+They can make a room cozier and warmer and ensure that your feet don’t get cold while walking around.
+For added warmth, try an energy-efficient space heater with a built-in thermostat to regulate the temperature in any room, like your office, living room or bedroom.

 Buy a Humidifier or a Few House Plants to Help Add Moisture to the Air

 Keeping your indoor relative humidity between 40 and 60 percent is good for your health, wellness, the materials within your home (especially woods), and airborne infection control.
 Don’t overlook it!
-Our recommendation is a cool mist humidifier that has a built-in and reliable hygrometer (ideally one with a top-fill function so you won’t dread maintaining it).
-Great plants to help you out in this way include snake plants, which can be found just about everywhere.
+Our recommendation is a cool mist humidifier with a built-in and reliable hygrometer (ideally one with a top-fill function so you won’t dread the upkeep).
+Snake plants, rubber plants, and peace lilies are also great ways to help clean and maintain your indoor air.

 Avoid Heating Unused Rooms by Closing the Doors

 This is a good way to use your heating sparingly while ensuring occupied spaces are comfortable.
 You can also preserve heat in certain rooms by keeping the doors shut.